spotlightpa/poor-richard/content/news/SPLLOBBY06.md

 +++
-arc-id = "UKR4JHS6UJFFHEHGTMNHSY6SVI"
-internal-id = "SPLLOBBY06"
+image = "2020/02/lobby.jpeg"
-image-credit = "JAN MURPHY / PennLive"
 image-description = "Common Cause Pennsylvania, which helped champion the state's 2006 lobbying law, was fined $19,900 for breaking it.
-The group's executive director, Micah Sims (center), attributed the failure to technical difficulties." image = "2020/02/lobby.jpeg" slug = "pennsylvania-lobbying-law-ethics-commission-fine-common-cause" published = 2020-02-06T10:00:00Z internal-budget = "The Pennsylvania chapter of a national advocacy group known for its long-running campaign to improve lobbying transparency and government accountability has been fined for failing to disclose its lobbying expenses." title = "A group that championed Pennsylvania’s lobbying law was fined $19,900 for breaking it " subtitle = "" description = "Common Cause Pennsylvania attributed the error to technical difficulties, but state officials disputed that claim." blurb = "Common Cause Pennsylvania attributed the error to technical difficulties, but state officials disputed that claim." authors = ["Daniel Simmons-Ritchie"] linktitle = "" kicker = "Ethics" weight = 1
+The group's executive director, Micah Sims (center), attributed the failure to technical difficulties." image-credit = "JAN MURPHY / PennLive" published = 2020-02-06T10:00:00.000Z authors = ["Daniel Simmons-Ritchie"] title = "Champion of Pa. lobbying disclosure law was fined $19,900 for breaking it" description = "Common Cause Pennsylvania attributed the error to technical difficulties, but state officials disputed that claim." blurb = "Common Cause Pennsylvania attributed the error to technical difficulties, but state officials disputed that claim." kicker = "Ethics" linktitle = "" weight = 1 slug = "pennsylvania-lobbying-law-ethics-commission-fine-common-cause"
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/The Patriot-News. </i><a href="https://www.spotlightpa.org/" target=_blank><i>Sign up for our free weekly newsletter</i></a><i>.</i>